-36 GPA participants are graduating on June 10 and the Alumni Association is hosting a 10-week summer mentoring rotation.
-The first few weeks home are the most pivotal for graduates as they navigate the transition home to family, prepare for school or work, and reconnect to the community.
+Summer comes to a close and the school year's about to kick in.
+The first few months home are the most pivotal for graduates as they navigate the transition home to family, start school or work, and reconnect to the community.
 By connecting each graduate to an alumni, the AA wants to help empower this year's graduates to confidently apply the lessons they've learned and take their next steps forward!

 What is the Mentoring Partnership?

-The Mentoring Partnership, started in the fall of 2016, is partnership between the Alumni Association, CARP, and National Youth Ministry to create a network of support between younger and older brothers and sisters.
-We just concluded our Spring Rotation!
+The Mentoring Partnership, started in the fall of 2016, creates a network of support between recent alumni and their older brothers and sisters with the goal of:

-- Connect more seasoned alumni to more recent graduates of GPA
+- Connecting more seasoned alumni to more recent graduates of GPA

-- Centers around continuing to nurture lives of faith, apply lessons learned on GPA, and find accountability for building healthy habits
+- Continuing to nurture lives of faith, apply lessons learned on GPA, and find accountability for building healthy habits

 why become a mentor?